 2. After you have found the items you would like, check to see if there are any coupons offered.
 There are many websites that offer coupons.
 These coupons can be a certain percent off, a certain dollar amount off or free shipping.
 Many times several coupons are given.
 If this is the situation, choose the one that will save you the most money.

 3. In case you have questions while shopping, look for a live chat function around the online store.
 Many big brands (and even some boutique stores) now have this functionality.
 You can chat immediately with a customer care representative to repair any issues or answer any questions before buying.
 That can provide you with a lot of peace of mind.

-1. Pay close attention for potential sales online starting as soon as Wednesday.
+4. Pay close attention for potential sales online starting around Wednesday.
 Many brick and mortar stores do sales on the weekends, and to compete, many internet retailers have moved their sales days up by a couple of days.
 You can often find exceptional mid-week bargains with just a little online research.

 5. When you're shopping online you need to be sure that you know who you're buying from.
 If you're buying with an online auction site, only purchase from people that have positive feedback.
 On other sites look to see if they are a reputable company by trying to find reviews on them online.